Outstanding freelance journalists

 David Dobbs is the author of Reef Madness, which looks at a long argument that Charles Darwin had about how coral reefs form.
 He also wrote the No. 1 Kindle-Single bestseller My Mother’s Lover.
 He is currently writing a book called The Orchid and the Dandelion, about the genetics of temperament.

-Jack El-Hai has won kudos for The Lobotomist, a biography and medical thriller that takes readers into one of the darkest chapters of American medicine—the desperate attempt to surgically treat hundreds of thousands of psychiatric patients during the mid-20th century.
+Jack El-Hai has won kudos for The Lobotomist, a medical thriller about the desperate attempt to surgically treat hundreds of thousands of psychiatric patients during the mid-20th century.
+His most recent, The Nazi and the Psychiatrist, is about the young U.S. Army psychiatrist who evaluates Nazi leader Hermann Göring.

 Dan Ferber the co-author of the book Changing Planet, Changing Health.
 He has also “roamed a Nebraska farm town to find elusive growers of pharmaceutical crops; crawled through caves with a biologist searching for new species; [and] witnessed the first-ever human-robot arm-wrestling match.”